Evolution of an icon

 Jeune Homme Assis au Bord de la Mer (Young Man Sitting by the Seashore) was painted in 1836.
 The simplicity and directness of the rendering is probably intended to be reminiscent of Classical sculpture and the figures seen on Greek pottery and bas-reliefs.
 There’s nothing in Flandrin’s history to suggest a homoerotic intent but the picture has that effect nonetheless, and it’s to gay artists (and viewers) that the work has mostly appealed since, as can be seen below.

-The first (?) copy from 1900, and a very careful imitation of the original pose.
+The first (?) copy, usually dated as being from 1900 although it may be earlier, and a very careful imitation of the original pose.
 Photographer Wilhelm von Gloeden specialised in Classical-themed gay erotica and gave his figure a Biblical allusion by titling the picture Cain.
 Gloeden’s follower, Gaetano d’Agata, produced his own version.

 L’Apocalypse by Pierre Yves Trémois (1961).